Sri Ramalinga Sowdeswari Amman

-Sri Ramalinga Sowdeshwari Amman (Tamil: ஸ்ரீ ராமலிங்கசௌடேஸ்வரி அம்மன், Kannada: ಶ್ರೀ ರಾಮಲಿಂಗ ಚೌಡೆಸ್ವಾರಿ ದೇವಿ), commonly abbreviated to Sowdeshwari, is a Hindu folk deity, regarded by adherents to be a regional form of either Mahadevi or Parvati.
-She is considered to be the Kuladevata of the Devanga people.
+Sri Ramalinga Chowdeshwari Amman (Tamil: ஸ்ரீ ராமலிங்கசௌடேஸ்வரி அம்மன், Kannada: ಶ್ರೀ ರಾಮಲಿಂಗ ಚೌಡೆಸ್ವಾರಿ ದೇವಿ), also known as Sowdeshwari, is a Hindu folk deity, regarded by adherents to be a regional form of either Mahadevi considered to be the Kuladevata of the Devanga people.

 Nomenclature

 This goddess is worshipped in three forms: Shakti, Chamunda, and Jyothi.
-Her other names are Banashankari, Chandi, Chowdamba, and Choodambigai.
+Her other names are Banashankari, Renugadevi, Chandi, Chowdamba, and Choodambigai.

 Legend

 According to the Devanga Purana, the sage Devala is regarded to be the progenitor of the Devanga community.
 An incarnation of Manu, he is believed to have emerged from the third eye of Shiva to create clothing, and to teach weaving to the world.
 When Devala returned after obtaining threads from Vishnu, a group of five rakshasas, Vajramushti, Dhoomravakra, Dhoomratchasa, Chithrasena, and Panchasena, attacked him at midnight.
 In the dark, the power of the rakshasas was overwhelming.
 Devala attempted to fight them off by using Vishnu's Sudarshana Chakra, but failed, and finally prayed for Shakti to protect him.
 Shakti appeared in light and glory, wearing a bright full crown, holding a trident and other weapons in her hand while mounted on a lion.
 She killed the rakshasas; their blood was white, black, red, green, and yellow.
 Devala soaked his threads in the rakshasas's colorful blood.
 Shakti was offered the name Sowdeshwari or Chowdeshwari, literally meaning, 'the goddess of brightness'.
 Sowdeshwari advised Devala to worship her during every new moon (Amavashya).